About Raschig USA

 Interestingly Dr. Raschig earned his doctorate in chemistry under the supervision of Dr. Robert Bunsen.
 Dr. Bunsen is famous for the ‘bunsen burner’ he invented.
 Dr. Bunsen also was the first chemist to identify the elements Cesium (Cs, Atomic Number 55) and Rubidium (Rb, Atomic Number 37).
 He would be remembered as a Nobel Prize winner except for the fact that his career came before the Nobel prize was first awarded.

 Today Raschig-USA is part of a global team of dedicated and widely experienced mass transfer and chemical separations specialists.
 The USA headquarters is located in Arlington, Texas in the midcities area of the Dallas / Fort Worth megalopolis.
 Production facilities are located in El Dorado, Kansas and in Germany.
-Our partner firm is located in Ludwigshafen am Rhein, Germany - at the same site that Dr. Raschig built his chemical plant over 100 years ago.
+Our partner firm is located in Ludwigshafen am Rhein, Germany – at the same site that Dr. Raschig built his chemical plant over 100 years ago.

 The Six National Flags of Texas